verge-io/docs/docs/product-guide/nvidiavGPU.md

 9. **Creating a New NVIDIA vGPU Resource Group**:

    * **Name**: label used to identify the resource group (i.e. device pool); use a descriptive name so that users are easily able to identify the type of devices/vgpu profiles that will be available in this group.
-   * **Type**: should be set to ***USB***.
+   * **Type**: should be set to ***NVIDIA vGPU***.
    * **Description**: optional field to provide more administrative text about the resource group.
    * **Class**: select ***vGPU***.
 This field is only used to apply an associated icon to the resource group, and does not affect functionality.
+   * **NVIDIA vGPU Profile**: set this to the vGPU type that you want this resource group to create.
+!!! info "If this list is empty, you will need to come back to this step after the drivers have been installed.
+Once the drivers have been installed on at least one node, this list will contain the available profiles provided by NVIDIA and the hardware."
    * The **Driver** dropdown list will contain NVIDIA vGPU drivers found in media images.
 The appropriate driver will need to be uploaded to the vSAN before it can be selected (Steps 1-2 above).
 Select the appropriate driver.
    * Click **Submit** to save the resource group.
 After the resource group is selected or new one created, a **Success** message should appear indicating resource rules were created for the device(s)
    * If this driver has not been used previously or IOMMU is not yet enabled for the system, **a reboot of the associated node(s)** will be necessary before you can complete the vGPU configuration.
-!!! warning "Follow proper [**Maintenance Mode**](/product-guide/maintenancemode) procedures when rebooting a node to avoid workload disruptions."
+!!! warning "Follow proper [**Maintenance Mode**](/product-guide/maintenancemode) procedures when rebooting a node to avoid workload disruptions.
+Also, ensure that IOMMU / VT-d / SR-IOV is enabled in the BIOS."
    * After the node(s) are rebooted, if necessary, navigate to the NVIDIA vGPU resource group just created (Main Dashboard > Resources > Groups > double-click the group)
    * Click **Edit** on the left menu.
    * Select the desired **NVIDIA vGPU Profile** from the dropdown list.
 Consult NVIDIA vGPU documentation for information regarding available profile types for your hardware.
    * The **Make Guest Driver ISO** option can be used to automatically create a guest driver ISO file from the NVIDIA driver bundle selected above.
+If you have already created guest drivers, select the ISO in the next step.
    * The **Driver ISO** file specifies an ISO file that can be attached to consuming VMs, providing a convenient way to access client drivers for installation within the guest operating system.
 (Select the ***Attach Guest Drivers*** option when attaching the device to a VM or tenant.)

-!!! note "If you selected *Make Guest Driver ISO* option, leave the Driver ISO field set to *--Default--*; the system will automatically create the ISO file (based on the bundle driver selected), and specify it as the Driver ISO for the resource group."
+!!! note "If you selected *Make Guest Driver ISO* option, leave the Driver ISO field set to *-- None --*; the system will automatically create the ISO file (based on the bundle driver selected), and specify it as the Driver ISO for the resource group."
    * Click **Submit** to save the client driver settings for the resource group.
+!!! note "Once changes have been made, it may be required to put the node into [**Maintenance Mode**](/product-guide/maintenancemode) and click **Reload Drivers**.

 The resource group dashboard contains the resource rules that were auto-generated for your selected NVIDIA devices.
 You can click an individual rule to view configuration detail.
 A system-created rule can be modified as needed; for example, the *Node* filter can be changed to *-- None --* to include matching devices from all nodes.
 Information regarding resource rules is available at: [**Device Passthrough Overview - Resource Rules**](/product-guide/devpass-overview#resource-rules)